-MDSCAA's mission is to empower, advocate for, and assist to improve and sustain quality of life.
+Menominee Delta Schoolcraft Community Action Agency - HRA Inc.'s mission is to "Empower, advocate for, and assist people in need to improve and sustain their quality of life and independence through education, housing, nutrition, volunteerism, and in-home support."
 MDSCAA remains focused upon providing support to the people of our communities who are struggling with poverty and trying to meet their basic needs.
-MDSCAA has worked to refine its processes to effectively meet the basic needs of our low income families and individuals in our communities over the past two years.
+Over the past year, MDSCAA has experienced the end of the pandemic as we knew it, and is now responding to the needs left behind from COVID as well as the effects of poverty in our area.